jennysloane/SQL-beginner-project/README.md

 9. Azure
 10. Spark

-## Question 4: what are the top skills based on salary (data scientist and remote only)?
+## Question 4: What are the top skills based on salary (data scientist and remote only)?

 Top 5:
 1. gdpr